danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

 Notes:

-- Its an empty file so the size is 0.
+- It's an empty file so the size is 0.
 - Interestingly, the type of file is "regular empty file", it can detect this, I didn't expect that.
 - Inode # is 39683408.
 - It has 1 link.